AuReMe/esmecata/README.md

   -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
                         Choose the maximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
   -r RANK_LIMIT, --rank-limit RANK_LIMIT
                         This option limits the rank used when searching for proteomes.
 All the ranks superior to the given rank will be ignored.
 For example, if 'family' is given, only taxon ranks inferior or equal to family will be kept.
 Look at the readme for more information (and a list of rank names).
   --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
                         Choose the minimal number of proteomes to be selected by EsMeCaTa.
 If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
 Default is 1.
+  --update-affiliations
+                        If the taxonomic affiliations were assigned from an outdated taxonomic database, this can lead to taxon not be found in ete3 database.
+This option tries to udpate the taxonomic affiliations using the lowest taxon name.
+  --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````

 For each taxon in each taxonomic affiliations EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated with these taxon ID in the Uniprot Proteomes database.